StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 | ![](../../.gitbook/assets/propagation-b-to-a.svg) | Component B depends on component A. Health state will propagate from A to B. |
 | ![](../../.gitbook/assets/propagation-a-and-b.svg) | Dependency in both directions.
 Health state will propagate from A to B and from B to A. In other words, it is a circular dependency. |
 | ![](../../.gitbook/assets/propagation-a-not-b.svg) | No dependency.
 Health state does not propagate. |

+{% hint style="success" %}
+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

+You can configure [custom propagation functions](../../develop/developer-guides/custom-functions/propagation-functions.md) to customize how health state affects the overall health of your systems.
+{% endhint %}

 ## View health state